 In people with blepharitis, too much oil is produced by the glands near the eyelid.
 The exact reason for this problem is not known.
-Blepharitis is more likely to be seen with:
+A breakdown of these oils may lead to blepharitis.

 If you have blepharitis:

-Ganatra JB, Goldstein MH.
+Gadaria-Rathod N, Fernandez KB, Asbell PA.
 Blepharitis.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
-3rd ed.
-St. Louis, Mo: Mosby Elsevier; 2008:chap 4.4.
+4th ed.
+St. Louis, MO: Elsevier Mosby; 2013:chap 4.4.

 Yanoff M, Cameron D. Diseases of the visual system.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 431.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 431.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.